 The under-stage void is is kept locked and is not generally accessible – for fire safety reasons.

 In September 2016 a solar pv system was installed on the roof surfaces.
 Its capacity is 9.8kWp.
-It is expected to generate 9,400kWh per year.
+It generates around 9,400kWh per year.
 This output is fed to the National Grid via Good Energy – 100% renewable.

 We also purchase our electricity from Good Energy.